 PRISMA-P (Preferred Reporting Items for Systematic Review and Meta-Analysis Protocols) is the checklist designed specifically for protocols.
 It contains 17 items covering administrative information, introduction, and methods.
 Do not confuse PRISMA-P with PRISMA 2020, they serve different stages.
 PRISMA-P guides your protocol; PRISMA 2020 guides your final manuscript.

-For a comprehensive walkthrough of systematic review protocol development, read our SR protocol development guide.
+For a comprehensive walkthrough of systematic review protocol development, read our systematic review protocol development guide.

 Register on PROSPERO